 Some expat-friendly Dutch insurance brokers include:

-- Independent Expat Finance: Offers an English-speaking service helping expats in the Netherlands find the right private insurance and health insurance policies.
+- Independent Expat Finance is an expat-friendly Dutch Offers an English-speaking service helping expats in the Netherlands find the right private insurance and health insurance policies.

-- Partner Pete: English-speaking brokers helping expats settling into Dutch life get the best deals on home utilities and all types of insurance.
+- Partner Pete are English-speaking brokers who help expats settle into Dutch life and get the best deals on home utilities and all types of insurance.